Breadcrumb

 Medicines

-Doctors usually prescribe a single, low-dose medicine first.
-If blood pressure is not controlled, your doctor may change the dosage or try a different medicine or combination of medicines.
-It is common to try several medicines before blood pressure is successfully controlled.
+Doctors usually first prescribe a single, low-dose medicine for high blood pressure.
+If this doesn't work, your doctor may change the dosage or try a different medicine or combination of medicines.
+It's common to try several medicines before blood pressure is controlled.
 Many people need more than one medicine to get the best results.

 You may have regular blood tests to monitor how the medicine is working in your body.
 Your doctor will likely let you know when you need to have the tests.

-- You may need to avoid some over-the-counter medicines.
-For example, check with your doctor before you take any non-steroidal anti-inflammatory drugs (NSAIDs)—such as naproxen and ibuprofen—with high blood pressure medicines.
+You may need to avoid some medicines that you can buy without a prescription.
+For example, check with your doctor before you take any non-steroidal anti-inflammatory drugs (NSAIDs) if you are taking medicines for high blood pressure.
+NSAIDs include naproxen and ibuprofen.
 NSAIDs may raise blood pressure and keep your blood pressure medicines from working well.
-NSAIDs may also interact with your blood pressure medicine and cause kidney problems.
+They may also interact with your blood pressure medicine and cause kidney problems.

-Complementary medicine is treatment that you use in addition to your doctor's standard care.
-Tell your doctor if you are using, or if you plan to use, complementary medicine to help lower your blood pressure.
-These treatments do not replace lifestyle changes or medicine for high blood pressure.
-You and your doctor can decide which therapy might be best for you.
+Tell your doctor if you use, or plan to use, complementary treatments to help manage your blood pressure.
+These treatments don't replace lifestyle changes or medicine for high blood pressure.
+You use this type of treatment in addition to your doctor's standard care.
+You and your doctor can decide which treatment might be best for you.

-Most mind and body practices—such as acupuncture, meditation, and yoga—are safe when used under the care of a well-trained professional.
+Most mind and body practices—such as acupuncture and yoga—are safe when used under the care of a well-trained professional.
 Choose an instructor or practitioner as carefully as you would choose a doctor.

 Related Information